swati-sharma14/Assembler/README.md

     - python main.py < input.txt
   - The program will process the input instructions and generate the intermediate code as output.

-🔑 Key Features: <br>
-The assembler is capable of:
+🔑 Key Features: The assembler is capable of:
   1. Handling all supported instructions.
   2. Handling labels.
   3. Handling variables.